Murtatrxx/roblox-projects/README.md

 > <strong><h4>✅ Acceptable</h4></strong>

-Currently working on 2 projects (1 long-term 1 short-term).
-You are lucky, If you have a short / medium term job, I can accept you.
+Currently working on 4 projects (2 long-term 2 short-term).
+Sorry but I can't accept anthing for now.
+Come back another time.

 <strong>✏ NOTE:</strong> You will only see my LUA projects here, if you want more look at <a href="https://github.com/heynaberuy/visualbot">here</a> or <a href="https://github.com/heynaberuy/djs-bot">here</a>.